 This year, however, a slow real estate market and a bitter winter may mean buyers are at a particular advantage this season.

-February was one of the slowest months in over a decade; data recently released by the Canadian Real Estate Association shows that sales fell in 75 percent of the nation’s markets.
+February was one of the slowest months in over a decade.
+Data recently released by the Canadian Real Estate Association show that sales fell in 75 percent of the nation’s markets.

 Some of the nation’s strongest markets are experiencing periods of stabilization, which is manifesting in lower prices and slowing sales.
 In 2018, average sale prices in Toronto fell by 4.3 percent, according to real estate agency Gord Collins.
 This follows a decade of record-breaking growth in the Greater Toronto Area (GTA) real estate market.